RouleThomas/Akizu_Lab/001_EZH1_project/016__integration_PSC_V1/labnote.md

 - *SpikeIn EpiCypher normalization*: very bad, replicate very different (potential over correction, SF are huge values)
 - *SpikeIn EpiCypher DiffBind TMM normalization*: perform OK, less homogeneous than HOX normalization...
 - *DiffBindTMM*: perform OK bad, less homogeneous than HOX normalization...
-- *FergusonUniqueNorm99*: very good, replicate cluster very well together (*FergusonUniqueNorm99_noInput* perform similarly)
+- *FergusonUniqueNorm99*: very good, replicate cluster very well together (*FergusonUniqueNorm99_noInput* perform similarly), let's prefer not using IGG, to be more in agreement with Ferguson method that do not use it.

 --> *Error* `IndexError: cannot do a non-empty take from an empty axes.` on `scripts/THOR_PSC_WTvsKO_EZH1_TMM.sh`.
 Probably because WT vs KO, and KO EZH1 as no signal at all...
 Weird comparison!
 That is a control...